aaronbieber/coaching-blog/content/posts/unicorn-season/index.md

 engineer" who can produce 10 times better code, or do it 10 times faster.

 This team-blindness in our measurement and performance management systems is a *compounding organizational failure*.

-## Why we're getting it wrong

-The "10x engineer" mythology, and all of its supporting individualized performance metrics, serves to: tolerate toxic individuals, avoid investment in systems, provide cover for bad management, and worst of all, launders bias as meritocracy.

-All of the above is covered in great detail in Ayer's piece linked above, which I strongly recommend you read.
-We simply love the idea that there are these "unicorn" engineers who are so smart and productive that if we could just hire a couple of them we'd surely get ahead of the game.
+It actively prevents organizations from building what actually matters: a self-reinforcing team capability that we might call organizational leverage.

+## How our measurements are hurting us

+The "10x engineer" mythology serves organizational dysfunction in ways we rarely name directly.
+It gives management an excuse to tolerate toxic individuals ("but their output!") while avoiding the harder investment in team systems that would make that individual irrelevant.

+More insidiously, it launders bias as meritocracy.
+The engineers who get pattern-matched as "10x" skew toward the loudest in architecture discussions, most visible in commit logs, most comfortable with self-promotion in reviews.
+The unicorn hunt doesn't find the best engineers, it finds the most legible ones, the ones with "highlight reels."

-That perspective is willfully blind to the way we actually build software, and falls apart under just a few minutes of careful scrutiny.
-But the status quo has immense staying power, so we continue our charade.
+That perspective is willfully blind to the way we actually build software, but the status quo has immense staying power, so we continue our charade.

+Tech isn't the only metrics-obsessed industry, though.
+There is another industry that overcame the narrow thinking we seem to be stuck in: professional sports.

 ## Who got it right

-Until the mid-1980s, professional sports did the same thing.
-Team rosters were built based on legible individual stats; what you'd think of as "highlight reel" performances.
+Until the mid-1980s, professional sports built rosters the same way we build engineering teams.
+Players were hired based on legible individual stats; what you'd think of as "highlight reel" performances.
 This certainly worked for a long time, but there was a better way just waiting to be discovered.

 The shift has been called the "Moneyball revolution," after the famous Michael Lewis book that covered the Oakland A's shift away from traditional